Malawi: Culture

 The name "Malawi" comes from the Maravi, a Bantu ethnic group who emigrated from the southern Congo around 1400 AD.
 Over the past century, ethnic distinctions have diminished to the point where there is no significant inter-ethnic friction, although regional divisions still occur.
 The concept of a Malawian nationality has begun to form around predominantly rural people who are generally conservative and traditionally nonviolent.
 The "Warm Heart of Africa" nickname was given to the country due to the perceived loving nature of the Malawian people.

-From 1964 to 2010, and again since 2012, the flag of Malawi is made up of three equal horizontal stripes of black, red, and green with a red rising sun superimposed in the center of the black stripe.
-The black stripe represented the African people, the red represented the blood of martyrs for African freedom, green represented Malawi's ever-green nature and the rising sun represented the dawn of freedom and hope for Africa.
-In 2010, the flag was changed, removing the red rising sun and adding a full white sun in the centre as a symbol of Malawi's economic progress.
-The change was reverted in 2012.
+The flag of Malawi is made up of three equal horizontal stripes of black, red, and green with a red rising sun superimposed in the center of the black stripe.
+The black stripe represents the African people, the red represents the blood of martyrs for African freedom, green represents Malawi's ever-green nature, and the rising sun represents the dawn of freedom and hope for Africa.

-The National Dance Troupe (formerly the Kwacha Cultural Troupe) was formed in November 1987 by the government.
+The National Dance Troupe (formerly the Kwacha Cultural Troupe) was formed in 1987 by the government.
 Traditional music and dances can be seen at initiation rites, rituals, marriage ceremonies and celebrations.
-The indigenous ethnic groups of Malawi have a tradition of basketry and mask carving.
+The indigenous ethnic groups have a tradition of basketry and mask carving.
 Wood carving and oil painting are also popular in more urban centres, with many of the items produced being sold to tourists.
-There are several internationally recognised literary figures from Malawi, including poet Jack Mapanje, history and fiction writer Paul Zeleza and authors Legson Kayira.
+There are several internationally recognised literary figures, including poet Jack Mapanje, history and fiction writer Paul Zeleza and author Legson Kayira.

 Media

+Radio, television and postal services are regulated by the Malawi Communications Regulatory Authority.
+There are 20 television stations on the country's digital network MDBNL.
 Television Malawi, run by the Malawi Broadcasting Corporation (MBC), is the national public broadcaster of Malawi.
 Established under an Act of Parliament in 1964, MBC operates both radio and television services.

 Sports

 Football is the most common sport in Malawi, introduced during British colonial rule.
-Its national team has failed to qualify for a World Cup so far but has made three appearances in the Africa Cup of Nations.
+Malawi's women's national team first qualified for the 2027 Women's World Cup by making it to the semi-final of the 2026 Women's Africa Cup of Nations.
+Its men's national team has failed to qualify for a World Cup but has made three appearances in the Africa Cup of Nations.
 Football teams include the Mighty Wanderers, Big Bullets, Silver Strikers, Blue Eagles, Civo Sporting, Moyale Barracks, and Mighty Tigers.
-Basketball is also growing in popularity, but its national team is yet to participate in any international competition.
-More success has been found in netball, with the Malawi national netball team ranked 6th in the world (as of March 2021).
+Basketball is growing in popularity, but its national team is yet to participate in any international competition.
+More success has been found in netball, with the Malawi national netball team ranked sixth in the world (as of March 2021).